Skip to content

 New York is joining other states, like California and Pennsylvania, that require AEDs be placed in all health and fitness clubs.
 While New York has had legislation relating to AEDs in fitness centers for the last twelve years, hundreds of more lives will be positively impacted and protected thanks to Assembly Bill A744 and Senate Bill S5262.
 This update comes at a particularly relevant time for New York as Sudden Cardiac Arrest (SCA) is at the forefront of national discussions following Damar Hamlin’s very public SCA on January 2, 2023 during a televised NFL game.

-Updated New York Law on AEDs in Health Clubs
+Updated New York Law on AEDs in Gyms

 Thanks to co-sponsors Thomas Abinanti, Clyde Vanel, Judy Griffin, and Stefani Zinerman, the passage of Assembly Bill A744 and Senate Bill S5262 works to equip more high risk public places with lifesaving AEDs.
 The floor vote was held last year on May 11, 2022 where it received overwhelming support to the tune of 62 ‘ayes’ and 0 ‘nays’.
 Then, in November of 2022, it was signed into law by New York Governor Kathy Hochul and made effective within 180 days of her signature.